 One of the most important parts of traveling carry-on only is making sure your luggage is small enough.

 I love this eBags luggage because it holds so much while still managing to stay within the carry-on luggage size restrictions of most airlines.
 It doesn’t have a good hip belt though, so I wouldn’t use it on a trip where I’ll be walking around a lot while wearing the backpack.
 I also tried their packing cubes, and I was amazed at how helpful they are.
+Learn how to use packing cubes to pack light so you can fit everything you need into your carry-on bag.

 My other backpack is the REI Trail 40.
 (They have a men’s version too.)
 I’ve taken it on many trips and never had a problem bringing it on the plane as a carry-on bag.
 It holds everything I need and has great support from the straps and hip belt.
 Another great bag I never travel without is my REI Stuff Bag, which folds up into itself.
 It works great as a day pack and can be packed up into my main bag when I’m not using it.